 Pediatric dentistry is a dental subspecialty that diagnoses, treats, and prevents oral health problems in infants, children, and teens.
 Young people experience many of the same dental issues as adults, including cavities and gum disease.
 But because their teeth and jaws are still growing, the effects can have more severe consequences.

-At Little Harpeth Children’s Dentistry, Dr. Purohit offers a wide range of pediatric dentistry services, including:
+At Little Harpeth Children’s Dentistry™, Dr. Purohit offers a wide range of pediatric dentistry services, including:

 An oral exam assesses the health of your child’s teeth, tongue, and gums.
+It evaluates the soft and hard tissue in their oral cavity.
 If.
 Dr. Purohit identifies anything out of the ordinary, she can order additional tests, like X-rays or a biopsy sample.

 Digital X-rays use cutting-edge technology to capture photos of your child’s tooth roots, jaw, and alveolar bone (the bone that anchors their teeth).
 X-rays allow Dr. Purohit to identify underlying problems invisible to the eye, like cavities, damage to the tooth pulp, or bone loss.

 Fluoride treatment is an outpatient procedure designed to strengthen your child’s tooth enamel.
 Fluoride is a naturally occurring mineral found in many fruits, vegetables, and water sources.
 It reduces your child’s risk of cavities and tooth decay.

 Dental sealants are thin plastic coverings that are placed over your child’s teeth.
 The sealants create a barrier between your child’s tooth enamel and the harmful bacteria in their mouth.
 Sealants help prevent cavities, ensuring your child’s smile remains healthy.